Welcome to the Tabla Theka blog.

 Introduction to Jat Taal (16 Beats)

-Jat Taal is impressive mainly due to the fact that it represents the 16-beat rhythmic cycle typical of Hindustani classical music.
-Because of its structure and bright rhythm, it became a rather free form for vocal and instrumental compositions.
+Jat Taal is an impressive 16-beat rhythmic cycle typical of Hindustani classical music.
+Because of its structure and bright rhythm, it serves as a versatile framework for both vocal and instrumental compositions, similar in structure to the ubiquitous Tritaal.

 The Structure and Characteristics of Jat Taal